OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 ### Remove
 Removes selected bookmarks from the menu.

 # Titler
-Sets a line of text on the avatar.
+Sets a line of text overhead on the wearer's avatar.
 Requires the FloatText prim to work.

-### Set Title
+## Set Title
 Opens a dialog where you can input and submit the desired text.

+## Image

+Opens a menu where you can set an image overhead on the wearer's avatar.
+There are several preset to choose from.
+### Custom
+Opens a text box; Allows wearer and user to set a custom image by inserting the desired texture uuid into the text box.

 ### Up / Down
 Adjusts the position of the titler text up or down.